GHeinzelmann/BAT.py/README.md

 You should see a ./Results directory inside each ./fe/pose folder, containing all the components and the final calculated binding free energy, located in the Results.dat file.
 This folder also contains the results for each of the chosen data blocks, which is useful to check for convergence and fluctuations, and is also used to calculate the uncertainties.
 This fully automated procedure can be readily applied for any other ligand that binds to the second BRD4 bromodomain, and with minimal adjustments it can be extended to several other proteins.

-## Using the APR method
+## Using the SDR and APR methods

-Even though the APR method presents limitations, it could stil be useful for ligands that bind to the surface of proteins and have clear access to the solvent.
-To apply APR in addition to DD, a few parameters have to be changed or added to the BAT.py input file.
+The SDR method is suitable for ligands with net charge, since it keeps the full system neutral during the transformations.
+The APR method presents limitations, but it could stil be useful for ligands that bind to the surface of proteins and have clear access to the solvent.
+To apply SDR/APR in addition to DD, a few parameters have to be changed or added to the BAT.py input file.
 This procedure is described in the user guide and also on Ref.
 [9].

 # Extending it to other systems